-Most recently, Baier contributed to FNC's live coverage of the United States and North Korea summit that took place in Singapore.
+In July 2018, Bret contributed to FNC's live coverage of the United States and North Korea summit that took place in Singapore.
 Following the summit, Baier sat down with President Donald Trump on Air Force One for a wide-ranging interview, his first interview with the president in nearly 600 days.
-In April 2018, Baier presented an interview with former Federal Bureau of Investigation (FBI) director James Comey.
+In April 2018, Baier presented an interview with former FBI Director James Comey.
 He also contributed to the network's live coverage of James Comey's testimony before the Senate Intelligence Committee.
 In May 2017, Baier anchored live from Saudi Arabia to cover President Trump's first foreign trip and in April 2017, he held an exclusive interview with Jordan's King Abdullah II discussing the war on terrorism.

-Previously, Baier co-anchored extensive coverage of President Donald J. Trump's inauguration alongside The First 100 Days' Martha MacCallum, which delivered the highest-rated inauguration coverage in network history, according to Nielsen.
+Previously, Baier co-anchored extensive coverage of President Trump's inauguration alongside Martha MacCallum, which delivered the highest-rated inauguration coverage in network history, according to Nielsen.
 In June 2016, Baier sat down for an exclusive interview with the Dalai Lama during the Tibetan leaders' visit with then-President Obama in Washington.
-In March 2016, Baier hosted FNC's only Democratic town hall with former Secretary of State Hillary Clinton and Sen. Bernie Sanders (I-VT), which was held in Detroit, the night before the Michigan primary.
+In March 2016, Baier hosted FNC's only Democratic town hall with former Secretary of State Hillary Clinton and Sen. Bernie Sanders (I-Vt.), which was held in Detroit, the night before the Michigan primary.
 This marked Clinton's first appearance on FNC in two years and Sanders' first interview with Baier.

 In August 2015, Baier, co-moderated the first GOP presidential debate of the 2016 election cycle.
 According to Nielsen, the debate delivered 24 million total viewers and 7.9 million in the key 25-54 demo, making it the highest-rated non-sports cable telecast of all time.
-Baier also co-moderated the network's second and third debates of the 2016 election cycle, held on January 28th in Des Moines, IA and March 3rd in Detroit, MI.
+Baier also co-moderated the network's second and third debates of the 2016 election cycle, held on Jan.
+28 om Des Moines, Iowa and March 3 in Detroit.

 Prior to his anchor role, Baier was named chief White House correspondent in 2006 and covered the second term of the Bush administration.
 Before that, he served as national security correspondent covering military and national security affairs, as well as defense, military policy and the intelligence community from the Pentagon.